kevinfinnlee/Picpython/Python-2.7/Doc/reference/expressions.rst

 .. [#] In Python 2.3 and later releases, a list comprehension "leaks" the control variables of each ``for`` it contains into the containing scope.
-However, this behavior is deprecated, and relying on it will not work in Python 3.0
+However, this behavior is deprecated, and relying on it will not work in Python 3.

 .. [#] While ``abs(x%y) < abs(y)`` is true mathematically, for floats it may not be
    true numerically due to roundoff.
 For example, and assuming a platform on which a Python float is an IEEE 754 double-precision number, in order that ``-1e-100 % 1e100`` have the same sign as ``1e100``, the computed result is ``-1e-100 + 1e100``, which is numerically exactly equal to ``1e100``.
-Function :func:`fmod` in the :mod:`math` module returns a result whose sign matches the sign of the first argument instead, and so returns ``-1e-100`` in this case.
+The function :func:`math.fmod` returns a result whose sign matches the sign of the first argument instead, and so returns ``-1e-100`` in this case.
 Which approach is more appropriate depends on the application.